 I’ve had bird bomb incidents (I live by the ocean, so it’s inevitable!) that have created damage as deep as 1 to 2 mils!
 To give you an idea of what that means, notebook paper is approximately 2 mils of thickness.
 Your car’s paint is only 4 to 6 mils thick.

 The result of bird dropping damage is a dimple in the paint surface, often as large as an inch or more in diameter.
 The damage is permanent, but is easily repaired or minimized.

 The only way to repair the damage caused by bird droppings is to polish the paint.
-You must use the polish to blend the surrounding paint, bringing it down to the same level as the damaged area.
-This may sound drastic, but it works very well.
-To do the job properly, you will be a dual-action car polisher, like the Porter Cable 7424XP.
+You must use polish to blend the surrounding paint, bringing it down to the same level as the damaged area.
+This may sound drastic, but it works well.
+To do the job properly, you will need a good dual-action car polisher, like a Porter Cable 7424XP.

 The only concern when making these surface repairs is that you’re making the paint thinner.
 You need to be very careful not to polish all the way through to the clear coat (or color coat if you have a traditional two-stage paint).

-If the paint damage is larger than a 1" diameter, you might want to consider using 3000 grit wet and dry sand paper to pre-level the damaged area.
+If the paint damage is larger than a 1″ diameter, consider using 3000 grit wet and dry sand paper to pre-level the damaged area.
 Follow with a fine-cut compound, like Meguiar’s Ultimate Compound, to re-glaze the finish.
-If the damage area is not too large, the Meguiar’s Ultimate Compound alone should handle the problem.
+If the damage area is not too large, Meguiar’s Ultimate Compound alone can handle the problem.